cubicflow/lifeflower/_products/flower-child-bath-bomb.md

 long_description: Handcrafted with peppermint, eucalyptus, rosemary essential oils, and fresh, locally-grown healing herbs.
 This bomb is intended to take you back to the "Summer of Love".
 Back then, it was custom for "flower children" to wear bright colors and hand out flowers, hugs, and spread the messages of unity, peace, and love.
 With its bright colors, an array of bright flowers and a quartz crystal point this bomb is sure to take you back.

-ingredients: Naturally Derived Sodium Bicarbonate, Citric Acid, Epsom Salt, Organic Coconut Oil, Organic Hemp-Derived Cannabidiol Isolate, Witch Hazel, Plant Based Color, Lavender, Rosemary & Eucalyptus Essential Oils, Organic Blend of Herbs, Cleansed & Charged Quartz
+ingredients: Naturally Derived Sodium Bicarbonate, Citric Acid, Organic Coconut Oil, Organic Hemp-Derived Cannabidiol Isolate, Whitch Hazel, Plant Based Color, Lavender, Rosemary & Eucalyptus Essential Oils, Organic Blend of Herbs, Cleansed & Charged Quartz

 product-notes: Life Flower products are made in small batches with all-natural and boutique ingredients.
 Orders are processed and shipped in 7-10 business days.
 Please allow additional time for&nbsp;delivery.